David Clayton-Thomas: Early career

 He inherited a love for music from his mother, and when an old guitar came into his possession, left behind by an outgoing inmate, he began to teach himself to play.
 Upon his release from detention in 1962, he gravitated to the Yonge Street "strip" in Toronto.
 Rhythm & blues migrating up from Detroit and Chicago was the music of choice on the strip, and Arkansas rockabilly pioneer Ronnie Hawkins recognized the formidable talent of the young 'Sonny' Thomas and took him under his wing.
 It wasn't long before he was fronting his own bands.
 The first was called David Clayton Thomas and The Fabulous Shays.
 By this time, he had changed his surname to put some distance between his new life and his troubled teenage years.

-In 1964 Clayton-Thomas and The Shays recorded a rendition of John Lee Hooker's "Boom Boom".
+In 1964, Clayton-Thomas and The Shays recorded a rendition of John Lee Hooker's "Boom Boom".
 This led to a New York engagement for the Shays on NBC-TV's Hullabaloo at the invitation of its host, fellow Canadian Paul Anka.
 Abandoning the bars on the strip, Clayton-Thomas began performing in Yorkville Village's coffeehouses.
-He immersed himself in the local jazz & blues scene dominated by the likes of John Lee Hooker, Joe Williams, Sonny Terry and Brownie McGhee, Lenny Breau, Oscar Peterson, and Moe Koffman.
+He immersed himself in the local jazz and blues scene dominated by the likes of John Lee Hooker, Joe Williams, Sonny Terry, Brownie McGhee, Lenny Breau, Oscar Peterson, and Moe Koffman.
 The album David Clayton Thomas and the Shays à Go-Go was recorded for Roman Records in 1965, and was followed by David Clayton Thomas Sings Like It Is! for the same label in 1966.
 Clayton-Thomas made his mark more forcibly with his next band, The Bossmen, one of the first rock bands anywhere to include jazz musicians.
-In 1966 he wrote and performed the R&B-driven anti-war song "Brainwashed", which became a major Canadian hit, peaking at No. 11 on the national RPM chart.
+In 1966, he wrote and performed the R&B-driven anti-war song "Brainwashed", which became a major Canadian hit, peaking at No. 11 on the national RPM chart.

-One night in 1966 after "sitting in" with blues singer John Lee Hooker in Yorkville, Clayton-Thomas left with him for New York.
+One night in 1966, after "sitting in" with blues singer John Lee Hooker in Yorkville, Clayton-Thomas left with him for New York.
 They played a Greenwich Village club for a couple of weeks; Hooker then left for Europe and Clayton-Thomas stayed on in New York City.
 He survived by playing "basket houses", where performers were given a few minutes of stage time and then passed the basket.